-Test 1: modified positions for deriving MIP MPM candidates
+Test 1: change the positions for deriving MIP MPM candidates

 Test 2: remove inverse mapping table that assigns MIP modes to regular intra prediction modes

-The experiment results for test 1 reportedly show 0.00% and 0.XX% luma BD-rates performance with 101% and, XX% encoding time for the AI and RA, respectively.
+The experiment results for test 1 reportedly show 0.00% and -0.01% luma BD-rates performance with 101% and, 99% encoding time for the AI and RA, respectively.

-The experiment results for test 2 reportedly show 0.01% and 0.XX% luma BD-rates performance with 99% and, XX% encoding time for the AI and RA, respectively.
+The experiment results for test 2 reportedly show 0.01% and 0.01% luma BD-rates performance with 99% and, 97% encoding time for the AI and RA, respectively.